-The Archives and Local History Newspaper Collection includes 95 separate publication titles covering primarily Douglas County, Colorado: 15 focused on Douglas County as a whole, 6 on Highlands Ranch and Lone Tree, 6 on Parker, 5 on Castle Rock, 3 on mining communities in the western part of Douglas County, 9 on Douglas County High School, 9 on Denver, 3 on Douglas County and Elbert County, 9 solely on Elbert County, 9 on Arapahoe County communities of Englewood, Centennial, Greenwood Village, and Cherry Hills, 6 on Littleton, 11 on other areas in Colorado, and 4 in states other than Colorado.
+The Archives and Local History Newspaper Collection includes 98 separate publication titles covering primarily Douglas County, Colorado: 15 focused on Douglas County as a whole, 8 on Highlands Ranch and Lone Tree, 6 on Parker, 5 on Castle Rock, 3 on mining communities in the western part of Douglas County, 9 on Douglas County High School, 9 on Denver, 3 on Douglas County and Elbert County, 10 solely on Elbert County, 9 on Arapahoe County communities of Englewood, Centennial, Greenwood Village, and Cherry Hills, 6 on Littleton, 11 on other areas in Colorado, and 4 in states other than Colorado.
 The publications' dates span from 1859 to 2022.
 The majority of the newspapers exist as original print editions and microform.
-However, there are digital and print reproductions.
+However, there are a few digital and print reproductions.